-The guidance in the principles-based bond proposal requires “assessment at origination” in determining whether a security complies for Schedule D-1 reporting.
-This provision intends to reflect the reporting entity’s understanding of the intent and ultimate structure of the security at origination, not simply what a structure holds on the day of origination.
-It is not permissible to conclude that a principal-protected security is an issuer credit obligation at origination (when the structure includes only a US Treasury and cash) and disregard the intended use of the cash in the structure to subsequently acquire other investments to generate additional returns.
-The determination of whether an investment qualifies as a creditor-relationship, and then as an issuer creditor obligation or ABS (as applicable) requires an assessment of the full structure as it is ultimately intended by the reporting entity at the time of acquisition.
+The guidance in the principles-based bond definition requires “assessment at origination” in determining whether a security qualifies for reporting as a bond on Schedule D-1.
+This provision intends to reflect the reporting entity’s understanding of the intent and ultimate structure of the security’s focus at origination, not simply what a structure holds on the day of origination.
+It is not permissible to conclude that a principal-protected security is an ICO at origination (when the structure includes only a US Treasury and cash) and disregard the intended use of the cash in the structure to subsequently acquire other investments to generate additional returns.
+The determination of whether an investment qualifies as a creditor-relationship, and then as an ICO or ABS (as applicable), requires an assessment by the reporting entity of the full structure as it is ultimately intended by the issuer at the time of acquisition.

-Consistent with prior guidance in SSAP No. 26, mortgage loans and other real estate lending activities, which are not securities, made in the ordinary course of business are excluded from Schedule D-1.
-Those investments shall follow the application statutory accounting guidance in SSAP No. 37 and SSAP No. 39—Reverse Mortgages.
+Consistent with prior guidance in SSAP No. 26, mortgage loans and other real estate lending activities, which are not securities, made in the ordinary course of business are excluded from bond classification on Schedule D-1.
+Those investments shall follow the applicable statutory accounting guidance in SSAP No. 37 and SSAP No. 39—Reverse Mortgages.

 Asset Backed Securities and Required Components

-An Asset Backed Security (ABS) is a bond issued by an entity (an ABS Issuer) created for the primary purpose of raising debt capital backed by financial assets or cash generating non-financial assets owed by the ABS issuer, whereby repayment is primarily derived from the cash flows associated with the underlying defined collateral rather than the cash flows of an operating entity.
-In most instances, the ABS issuer is not expected to continue functioning beyond the final maturity of the debt initially raised by the ABS Issuer.
+An ABS is a bond issued by an entity (an ABS Issuer) created for the primary purpose of raising debt capital backed by financial assets or cash generating non-financial assets owed by the ABS Issuer, whereby repayment is primarily derived from the cash flows associated with the underlying defined collateral rather than the cash flows of an operating entity.
+In most instances, the ABS Issuer is not expected to continue functioning beyond the final maturity of the debt initially raised by the ABS Issuer.
 As previously noted, ABS Issuers are often in the form of a trust or special purpose vehicle, though the presence or lack of a trust or special purpose vehicle is not a definitive criterion for determining that a security meets the definition of an asset backed security.

-To qualify on Schedule D-1 as an ABS, there are two defining characteristics that must be present.
-If the structure is a not an issuer credit obligation or identified for specific inclusion on Schedule D-1, and does not meet these ABS requirements, the instrument is not permitted to be reported as a bond.
+To qualify for bond reporting on Schedule D-1 as an ABS, there are two defining characteristics that must be present.
+If the structure is a not an ICO or identified for specific inclusion on Schedule D-1, and does not meet these ABS requirements, the instrument is not permitted to be reported as a bond.
 Assessment on these aspects is investment specific, with determination at origination by the reporting entity based on the overall intent and ultimate expected holdings of the structure:

 Substantive Credit Enhancement: The holder of the debt obligation issued by the ABS Issuer is in a different economic position than if the holder owned the ABS Issuer’s assets directly.

-Collateral Assets: The assets owed by the ABS issuer are either financial assets or cash-generating non-financial assets.
+Cash Generating Collateral Assets: The assets owed by the ABS Issuer are either financial assets or cash-generating non-financial assets.
 Cash-generating non-financial assets are defined as assets that are expected to generate a meaningful source of cash flows for repayment of the bond through use, licensing leasing, servicing or management fees, or other similar cash flow generation other than through the sale or refinancing of the assets.